amirgolp/tutorial-9-excel-parser/README.md

 You can now start to develop you schema.
 Here are a few things that you might want to change:

 - The metadata in `nomad_plugin.yaml`.
-- The name of the Python package `nomadschemaexample`.
+- The name of the Python package `nomadparserexample`.
 If you want to define multiple plugins, you can nest packages.
-- The name of the example section `ExampleSection`.
+- The name of the example section `MyLabExcelSection`.
 You will also want to define more than one section.
 - When you change module and class names, make sure to update the `nomad_plugin.yaml` accordingly.

 To learn more about plugins, how to add them to an Oasis, how to publish them, read our